Jagadeka Veerudu Athiloka Sundari: Filming

 The film marked the first collaboration between frequent collaborators, Aswani Dutt and Chiranjeevi.
 A massive set was raised at Vijaya Vauhini Studios in Madras for the film, which producer Dutt claimed was "perhaps the biggest set ever for a Telugu film, after Prema Nagar."
 This is the third time Chiranjeevi and Sridevi paired in onscreen.
 Three of the child actors in the film, Shalini, Richard Rishi, and Shamili are siblings in real life.

 The song "Abba nee Thiyyani Debba" was choreographed by Sundaram.
 Cinematographer Ajay Vincent used polythene sheets smeared with vaseline to replicate the snow-filled hills of Manasarovar for the song "Andhaalalo Mahodayam".
 Chiranjeevi shot the song "Dhinakkuthaa Kasakkuro" despite suffering from fever with a body temperature of 104 degrees Fahrenheit.
 He sponged his body with ice and completed the shoot, allowing Sridevi to fly abroad for another shoot.
+Right after the shoot, he was admitted to Vijaya Hospital and was discharged after 15 days.
 Amrish Puri dubbed for himself in Telugu for the role of the sorcerer, Mahadrashta.